Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 970 should in theory be much better than the GeForce GT 440 1.5GB in general. (explain)
+Memory BandwidthThe GeForce GTX 970 should theoretically be a lot faster than the GeForce GT 440 1.5GB in general. (explain)

-Texel RateThe GeForce GTX 970 should be quite a bit (about 666%) faster with regards to AF than the GeForce GT 440 1.5GB. (explain)
+Texel RateThe GeForce GTX 970 should be a lot (approximately 666%) better at anisotropic filtering than the GeForce GT 440 1.5GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 970 is a better choice, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 970 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison